19hours/sg-statutes/Acts/Probate and Administration Act.md

 (3) Unless in such case the grantee complies without delay with the requirements of subsection (2), the grant may be revoked, on the application of the Commissioner of Estate Duties, or of the Registrar of the Supreme Court, or of any person having any interest as beneficiary or creditor in the assets of the estate.

-(4) In this section, “District Court limit” has the same meaning as in sections 26(a) and 27 of the Subordinate Courts Act (Cap.
+(4) In this section, “District Court limit” has the same meaning as in sections 26(a) and 27 of the State Courts Act (Cap.
 321).

 [42/2005 wef 01/01/2006]

+[Act 5 of 2014 wef 07/03/2014]

 ### Security in case of grant of administration by District Court